Government Palace, Dili

-The Government Palace (Palácio do Governo, Palásiu Governu) in Dili, the capital city of East Timor, is the official workplace of the prime minister and Constitutional Government of East Timor.
+The Government Palace (Palácio do Governo, Palásiu Governu) in Dili, the capital city of Timor-Leste, is the official workplace of the prime minister and Constitutional Government of Timor-Leste.
 In the final stages of the Portuguese colonial era, it was known as the Official Palace (Palácio das Repartições, Palásiu das Repartisaun Publikas), and was the office of the colonial governor.